1,000+ Opportunities

 Money from the sale of the plate goes into a fund for purchasing natural areas to be left as wild places held in trust for future generations Kentucky Nature License Plates

-Based on current listing details, eligibility includes: State agencies (Fish & Wildlife, Parks, Forestry, Nature Preserves, Wild Rivers), county and city governments, conservation districts, Kentucky colleges and universities, nonprofit land trust organizations, and other state agencies.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State agencies (Fish & Wildlife, Parks, Forestry, Nature Preserves, Wild Rivers), county and city governments, conservation districts, Kentucky colleges and universities, nonprofit land trust organizations, and other state agencies.
+Confirm the full requirements in the official notice before applying.